fourmi4x/mpgat/README.md

  * 3) change the $profiles array to your profile data
  * 4) enable curl (if not already enabled)
  * 5) call index.php
+ * 6) click on a link on the top left corner
  *
  * CAUTION
  * if you use this program for a lot of profiles with a lot of dimensions, a lot of